 In in the real world, images of signs have a bit of noise that shows up when this is done.
 The program's output, for instance, has some unwanted boxes drawn on it:

-Boxed in component (noisy)
+Boxed in component (noisy) |

-This noise can be reduced if bounding boxes below a certain threshold of height, width and area are discarded.
+are discarded.
 The results should adequately capture all main text inside the sign, as seen by the final output of this phase:

-Boxed in components after thresholding (denoised)
+Boxed in components after thresholding (denoised) |

 Detection:

-In this phase legible text is extracted from the classification step and structured in a way that will finally detect a sign and its speed.
+a sign and its speed.
 Remember that a clean image of the text is needed for the OCR to work well.
 So after enclosing the components at the end of classification, each region is cropped and converted to a black and white image.
 We then should get a clear image containing only the sign's text, like the following:

-Text ready for OCR
+Text ready for OCR |

-Each component is passed to the OCR which returns a string.
+to the OCR which returns a string.
 In the example case the OCR's output is "SPEED", "LIMIT" and "65."
 Meaning the text was perfectly recognized.
 These results are not typical though.
 For example the image:

 Gives the black and white regions:

 However the OCR's output is "LIMIY" and "70."
 Situations like these are handled using the Levenberg Edit Distance Algorithm.
 The algorithm gives a metric with which one can measure the "distance" between two words.
 Distance is determined by how many characters need to be added, removed or swapped from a word to match the other.
 For instance "at" and "cat" have a distance of 1 since "c" needs to be added to "at."
-What makes the edit distance useful for this project is I can assign a likeness score ranging from 0 to 1 to characters that appear similar (0 being the same character, 1 being unambiguously distinct)
+What makes the edit distance useful for this project is I can assign a likeness score ranging from 0 to 1 to characters that appear similar (0 being the same character, 1 being unambiguously distinct).

 In the case in question "LIMIY" and "LIMIT" have a edit distance of less than 1 since "Y" and "T" look so similar.
 So the algorithm will treat "LIMIY" as "LIMIT."
-The likeness scores are stored in a symmetric matrix called the distance matrix
+The likeness scores are stored in a symmetric matrix called the distance matrix.

 The distance matrix is given here.
 It comes from research done by studying what letters a sample of children most confused when learning the alphabet.
 The published paper documenting this study is: